-Associate in Arts (AA)

-Associate in Engineering (AE)

-Associate in Fine Arts (AFA)

-Associate in Science (AS)
+Associate in Arts (AA) Associate in Engineering (AE) Associate in Science (AS)

 These programs of study are designed to prepare students to transfer to four-year colleges and universities.
 They are also excellent general studies degrees for students who want to complete an associate degree and begin jobs and careers in various fields.